 The volume profile is a useful tool that shows the distribution of volume over price.

-The red line is defined as the point of control and represent the price level that accumulated most volume, it is frequent to see it in zones where price is relatively stationary.
+The red line is defined as the point of control and represents the price level that accumulated most volume, it is frequent to see it in zones where price is relatively stationary.